-In this article, we're going to explore the best practices of writing blog post intros, their purpose, and how to hit a home run with them every time.
+In this article, we will explore the best practices of writing blog post intros, their purpose, and how to hit a home run with them every time.

 Before we go through some best practices, let's get on the same page as to the purpose of the intro.
 And, to really understand where the intro fits, we must first zoom out and see the blog post as a whole.

-Consider the journey of a person discovering your article.
+First, consider the journey of a person discovering your article.
 If your ideal reader lands on your blog post, where did they find it?

-A lot of people may come through social media, and if you're great at SEO, they'll find your article through search engines.
-In each case, let's take a look at what they see before clicking over into your article.
+Many people may come through social media, and if you're great at SEO, they'll find your article through search engines.
+In either case, let's take a look at what they see before clicking over into your article.